Using a New/Mode action page enables you to seamlessly integrate your actions with a customizable page that is optimized for conversions!

 - Call to action text - this will often replace the Introductory Text and Key Points in your action, to keep the action itself short, but with all the content still visible!

 3. Images.
 After setting up the basic settings, scroll down to the customizing section.
 In the Images tab, you have all the options for adding images to your page.
 All image settings are optional:

 - Logo - your organization's logo can be added to your Action Page, and will appear at the top left of the page

 - Background Image - you can choose image to be the background of your Action Page; you may want to play around with the images that you use and the Look and Feel of both the Action Page itself and the Action you are creating the page from, as colors and font may need to change to fit the background image.

 - Header Image - this image will appear above the Action Page Title

-Step 4: Look and Feel.
-This tab works the same as the tool Look and Feel tab.
+4. Look and Feel.
+This tab works the same as the action Look and Feel tab.

 - Use the color selectors to choose the color for each visual aspect of your page - Page Background Colour, Title Text Colour, and Text Colour.